apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 servers and are ignored by default.
 For these scan types Accumulo could be configured to either send them to special thread pool and/or prioritize them differently within a thread pool.
-Below is an example of Accumulo shell commands that setup a special executor for notification scans.
+Below is an example of Accumulo shell commands that set up a special executor for notification scans.

 ```
 config -s tserver.scan.executors.fnotify.threads=1